All Episodes

 I think that was the last movie that I saw in the movie theaters.

-So they made a movie out of Moonstruck, the show?
+They made a movie out of Moonstruck, the show?

 No, Moonstruck's a movie, right?

-I'm thinking of moonlighting.
+I'm thinking of Moonlighting.

-Moonlighting with the greatest.
+Moonlighting with the Great Britain.

 No, I love Moonstruck.

-Well, that was 87.
+I thought that was 87.

-That's what you're doing.
+That's what you mean.

 That's right.